 (2) Four dollars plus the actual cost of shipping, when the licensee is to deliver or forward the pledged article by express or parcel post to the pledgor;

-(D) A pledgor may pay a portion of the outstanding principal loan balance at any time.
-A pledgor may redeem a pawn loan at any time after seventy-two hours have passed since the pledge was made.
-A pledgor may not prepay interest or storage charges, except when the pledgor redeems the pledged property.
+(D) A licensee may accept a portion of the outstanding principal loan balance at any time.
+A pledgor may redeem a pawn loan at any time after the pledge was made.
+A pledgor may not prepay interest or storage charges, other than the current month, except when the pledgor redeems the pledged property.
+Prepayment of interest and storage charges may not occur at the time the loan is originated.